-LIT 211 / LIT 2011 - American Literature to Civil War: GT-AH2 3 Credits
+LIT 2011 / LIT 211: American Literature to Civil War: GT-AH2- 3 Credits

 Examines American literary works from pre-European arrival on the continent up to the Civil War, including works from diverse people that contributed to American literature.
 This course also explores historical and social contexts within various genres.
 This is a statewide Guaranteed Transfer course in the GT-AH2 category.
+(Contact hours - 45)

-LIT 212 / LIT 2012 - American Literature After the Civil War: GT-AH2 3 Credits
+LIT 2012 / LIT 212: American Literature After the Civil War: GT-AH2- 3 Credits